ScheerleJo/SevDeskServer/RoadMap.md

   - [ ] code the possibility to set tags in Sevdesk and pull these to check whether a Donation-Certificate has been created
   - [x] Change Donations per Donator to correct order (switch around)
   - [x] Change Address handling.
 Dont create a separate Object for single use...
 Dont be stupid Josia
+  - [ ] Change Address search to more efficient Way
   - Refactor and Cleanup
     - [x] formatting
     - [ ] config